Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Before a big event or trip, I always make separate lists for "Things To Do", "Things To Buy", and "Things That Must Be Packed".
 I don't know what I would do without my lists.
 I make copies of all of the lists, I put these lists in separate large zipped freezer bags, and put one set of copies folded individually in my purse, so they stay in my purse, and are handy for shopping trips.
 I find making a list of "Things That Must Be Packed" handy when you are done your trip and don't want to forget any items at the Hotel or relatives house.

-To remember things you want to do, keep a big pad on your desk and one near your chair where you set in living room.
+To remember things you want to do keep a big pad on your desk and one near your chair where you set in living room.
 I also keep a pad for a grocery list, sometimes just watching TV I think of an item I need so I write it down.
-I also take Ginkgo for memory, it helps.

 I keep a list on the kitchen counter of things to do and things to buy.
 If I remember something else that needs to be done I just add it to the bottom of the list.
 After a day or two I rewrite the list and take off anything that's already marked off.